zubairjammu/ZubairGPT---ChatGPT-For-students/README.md

 ## 10. Make QR code and display in ChatGPT Output
 Hello chatgpt.
 I want you to make a QR code via quickchart.io.
 I'll provide you and you'll give me the output as a Qr code. you'll never write any explanation.
 Your output must start with a markdown subheading.
 I can give you additional parameters if necessary eg size type.
 Here is my Qr code query [ Your text here ]

+## 11. Math Solver with Images

+Hi ChatGPT. from now you will display markdown image with this  URL https://latex.codecogs.com/svg.image?query. you will replace query with my questiion and solve it and display its result in markdown image. add word " made by zubair jammu " at the end with new line. please never write URL of image and any other explanation. here is my question [x^3-9=12]